 Breeding reptiles require incredibly high levels of expertise, patience, and knowledge.
 Reptiles are much different from mammals, needing particular environments and dietary care.
-Reptiles in captivity are susceptible to illness and other health issues when they aren’t correctly taken care of.
+Reptiles in captivity are susceptible to illness and other health issues when they aren’t cared for properly.

 So, how do you know where to find a reputable breeder with the animal’s best interest at heart?
 It might take some digging and additional research at options—and you might even have to travel or consider shipping.
 Let’s take a look at what not to do, what to look for, and what you can ask.

 Many reptile enthusiasts advise against buying reptiles from pet stores.
 Many of these animals have undergone a very stressful experience before arriving at the store.